 ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY ALEXIS ROSENFELD / SCIENCE PHOTO LIBRARY

 Large-scaled scorpionfish (Scorpaena scrofa) head with growths that may help it remain camouflaged.
-A scorpionfish is a solitary fish that hides around rocks and marine plants and then ambushes its prey of small fish, crustaceans and other invertebrates.
+A scorpionfish is a solitary fish that hides around rocks and marine plants, and then ambushes its prey of small fish, crustaceans and other invertebrates.
 S. scrofa can reach a length of 50 centimetres.
-A scorpionfish has a row of spines on its back, which are linked to poison glands for defence.
+A scorpionfish has a row of spines on its back, linked to poison glands for defence.
 The venom is dangerous to humans who may step on a camouflaged scorpionfish.
-This fish is found in the temperate waters of the north-eastern Atlantic Ocean and the Mediterranean Sea.
-Photographed in the Mediterranean, off Levant Island, France, in the north-western Mediterranean Sea.
+S. scrofa is found in the temperate waters of the north-eastern Atlantic Ocean and the Mediterranean Sea.
+Photographed off Levant Island, France, in the north-western Mediterranean Sea.

 Model release not required.
 Property release not required.